equinor/ioc-hierarchy-service/README.md

 * ZeroMQ - This library handles the interprocess communication between the python client and the servers
 * cppzmq - Provides c++ bindings to libzmq
-* cpp_redis - Provides functionality for storing strings in Redis cache
+* redis-plus-plus - Provides functionality for storing strings in Redis cache
 * opencensus_cpp - Provides logging functionality
 * pybind11 - Seamless integration of call interfaces between Python and C++